Mahmodelsayedmahmoud/Mahmodelsayedmahmoud/README.md

 You can click the Preview link to take a look at your changes.
 --->
 I am interested in the science of jerking and the science of jerking with computer data.
 I hope for your help.
 Thank you very much
+I am interested in the science of artificial intelligence and computer science, please help and thank you very much